nyangweso-rodgers/programming-with-javascript/README.md

 __NOTE__: _JS is the only browser technology that combines these three things._

+# Languages "over" JavaScript
+Recently, plethora of new languages appeared, which _transpiled_ (converted) to JS before they run in the browser.
+Modern tools makes the _transpilation_ very fast and transparent, actually allowing developers to code in another language and auto-converting it "under the hood". __examples of such languages__:
+1. __CoffeeScript__ - is a "syntactic sugar" for JS. it intoduces shorter syntax, allowing us to write clearer and more precise code. usually, Ruby devs like it.
+2. __TypeScript__ - is concentrated on adding "_strict data typing_" to simplify the development and support of complex systems. it's developed by __Microsoft__.
+3. __Flow__ - also adds data typing but in a different way. it's developed by __Facebook__
+4. __Dart__ - is a standalone language that has its own engine that runs in non-browser environments (like mobile-apps), but also can be transpiled to JS. it's developed by __Google__.

 # The Modern mode, "use strict"
 For a long time, __JavaScript__ evolved without compatibility issues. new features were added to the language while old functionality didn't change.
 That had the benefit of never breaking existing code. but the downside was that any mistake or an imperfect decision made by JS creators got stuck in the language forever.
 This was the case until 2009 when __ECMAScript__ (ES5) appeared. it added new features to the language and modified the existing ones. to keep the old code working, most modifications are off by default. you need to explicitly enable them with a special directive "__use strict__"